 The more classical Cassegrain position behind the primary may be obtained by adding a fourth mirror between the primary and the secondary, Fig 13(b).
 When the primary is aspheric, this mirror may be spherical or even flat, reducing constraints on alignment and difficulty of fabrication.
 However, it is close to an image of the telescope pupil and may therefore be used to correct the spherical aberration of a spherical primary mirror (Robb 1979).
 Wilson & Delabre (1995) claim excellent image quality over a 1.5° FOV in a similar design for a 4m telescope with a spherical primary.
-The trade-off between fabrication of an aspheric primary versus a smaller but highly aspheric quarternary is not obvious however, see the Reosc report.
+The size of the corrected FOV reduces as the primary gets faster and the ratio between M1 and M4 diameter gets larger.
+The trade-off between fabrication of an aspheric primary versus a smaller but highly aspheric quarternary is not obvious however, see the Reosc report, since the required null lens is the same in both cases.

 A third design option, due to Korsch (Wilson 1996) consists of using the secondary mirror as quarternary, eliminating the need for a fourth mirror, see Fig 13(c).
 This very elegant solution has the obvious advantage of reduced mechanical complexity and limited number of alignment parameters.
 Since M1 and M3 are in the same plane, they may be mounted in a common structure, reducing, if not eliminating, their relative displacements.
-The positioning of the secondary remains the only critical item; one may indeed imagine that its alignment sensitivity doubles because it is used twice.
+The positioning of the secondary remains the only critical item; one may indeed predict that its alignment sensitivity doubles because it is used twice.
 An opto-mechanical trade-off is required.